 314.2.1 Condensate disposal.
-Condensate from all cooling coils and evaporators shall be conveyed from the drain pan outlet to an approved place of disposal.
+Condensate from all cooling coils and evaporators shall be conveyed from the drain pan outlet to an approved place of disposal. ... {text unchanged} ...
 Condensate shall not discharge into a street, alley, sidewalk, rooftop, or other areas so as to cause a nuisance.

 (Reason: Greater specificity in prohibited locations for condensate discharge.
+It is the intent of this amendment to send condensate discharge into a sanitary sewer drain.
 Consistent with regional amendment to IMC 307.2.3.)